Principia-Turtle/Archive/content/Hit Mechanics of Random Number Based Game.md

 >I assume the trials are independent of each other, meaning the game doesn't remember how many times I didn't suceed a trial to make it more likely, but rather just putting a chance of successful trial on each hit.

 ## The formula
-The probability of getting exactly k successes in n independent Bernoulli trials (with rate of probability p) is given by the probability mass function:
+The probability of getting exactly k successes in N independent Bernoulli trials (with rate of probability p) is given by the probability mass function:

 $$
 \begin{pmatrix}